Pidan/pidan/README.md

 # Pidan
-Initialize gitiginore file for your project
+Initialize gitignore file for your project

 ### Intro